 The content is very important in my photography.
 Instead of doing work based on a particular aesthetic or language, I take the content as my foundation, try to understand the mood of the work, and then take an innate approach towards it.

 What are some of the things in music / books etc. that really inspire you?

 Many things inspire me like nature, music, literature, dance, drama, and movies.
 These are all interlinked.
 Sometimes knowingly and sometimes unknowingly we take ideas and inspiration from them.

 In fact, all these forms are a kind of emotion and expression taken from life itself.
 There are immediate effects that move me from my own state to other locations and help me do something new and creative.
 Especially, any form of literature or write-up — I visualize the characters and even hear their voices.

 What is on your mind currently?

-The whole world is in a disruptive political situation, and naturally, its adverse impact has also reached us.
-It was known that such conclusion is inevitable due to the application of capitalism and wrong politics.
+The whole world is in a disruptive political situation, and naturally, and its adverse impact has also reached us.
+It was inevitable due to capitalism and wrong politics.
 But there’s no way I will accept even a bit of this anarchy, turmoil, sabotage and devastation.